A skin biopsy infection typically presents with redness, swelling, warmth, pain, pus, and sometimes fever near the biopsy site.

 What Does Pus or Discharge Look Like in A Skin Biopsy Infection?

 Pus from a skin biopsy infection can be yellow, green, or cloudy and oozes from the wound.
 This discharge indicates white blood cells are fighting bacteria.
-Clear fluid early on is normal, but cloudy or colored pus strongly suggests infection.
+Clear fluid early on can be normal, but cloudy or colored pus strongly suggests infection.

 Are There Systemic Symptoms That Indicate A Skin Biopsy Infection?